 - Situational judgement test validations

-Situational judgement test usage
+Situational judgement test applications

 Increasingly online situational judgment tests are being used as a recruitment sift in place of a more traditional verbal reasoning test and/or personality questionnaire.
 Here are some of the advantages that situational judgement tests offer compared to more traditional psychometric tests: